Horace Kelley

 Horace A. Kelley (July 18, 1819 – December 4, 1890) was an American industrialist and philanthropist.

-Born in Cleveland, Ohio, Kelley was raised on Kelleys Island after the death of his father in 1823.
+Kelley was born in Cleveland, Ohio and raised on Kelleys Island after the death of his father in 1823.
 Inheriting a fortune of real estate as well as ownership of most of Kelleys Island from his family, Kelley held interests in limestone and lumber on the island.
 Upon selling these interests in 1845 and returning to Cleveland, he worked as an investor and manager of real estate properties in both Cleveland and throughout Ohio.

 Through his will, Kelley left funds for acquiring land for a fire proof art gallery and an art school that would help found the Cleveland Museum of Art in 1916.
 He is considered to be one of the founders of the museum along with John Huntington, Hinman Hurlbut, and Jeptha Wade II.

 Biography

-Horace A. Kelley was born on July 18, 1819 in Cleveland, Ohio, United States, as the only child of mother Betsey Gould Kelley and father Joseph Reynolds Kelley.
+Horace A. Kelley was born on July 18, 1819, in Cleveland, Ohio, United States, as the only child of mother Betsey Gould Kelley and father Joseph Reynolds Kelley.
 Kelley's father, a successful businessman, left a fortune mostly made up of real estate in Cleveland to Horace after his death in 1823.
 Kelley was then raised by his uncle Thomas M. Kelley on Kelleys Island, Ohio.
 His uncle worked as a merchant involved in trade through Lake Erie and Lake Ontario, and later in the banking and real estate businesses.
 Kelley also had another uncle, Alfred Kelley, who was a banker and prominent figure in Ohio's politics of the first half of the 19th century.

 Kelley was known to have attended a Cleveland classical preparatory school established by Franklin Thomas Backus upon Backus leaving Yale College in 1836.
 Upon the death of his uncle, ownership of much of Kelleys Island was passed down to him.
 He sold his interests in limestone and lumber on the island in 1845, and returned to Cleveland.
 In Cleveland, he increased his wealth by investing in and managing real estate both in the city and off the shore of Lake Erie on the Isle of St. George (present-day North Bass Island).
 There, he was described as a man of "habitual reserve" by the Cleveland Plain Dealer.

 Kelley married Fannie Miles, who was from Elyria, Ohio.
 They did not have any children, and lived between their Cleveland residence on Wilson Avenue and a home in California.
-He died on December 4, 1890 in Cleveland, and is buried at Lake View Cemetery.
+He died on December 4, 1890, in Cleveland, and is buried at Lake View Cemetery.